NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/response_simulation.rst

 Response Simulation
 *******************

-The initial implementation of the hurricane testbed is limited to consideration of wind damage and losses.
+The initial implementation of the hurricane testbed is limited to the consideration of wind damage and losses.
 More details are introduced in :ref:`lbl-testbed_LC_damage_and_loss`.